att/Resiliency-Studio/Installation.md

 	Service URL:  http://<server_name>:8085/resiliency-studio-service/

-Here server_name will be either actual server name where application is deployed or if it is deployed in local machine then it will be 'Full Computer Name'.
+Here server_name could be Local Machine name/IP Address/DNS Name or localhost

 In the *resiliencystudio-dev.properties* file available under *src/main/resources/* folder,

 i.
-Update 'resiliencystudio.recorder.elasticsearch.cluster' property with a 'attsa21'  [it is same as we have configured in Elastic Search configuration file 'elasticsearch.yml']
+Update 'resiliencystudio.recorder.elasticsearch.cluster' property with a 'rsdevdatarepo'  [it is same as we have configured in Elastic Search configuration file 'elasticsearch.yml']

 ii.
 Update 'resiliencystudio.agentURL' property with a proper RS Agent URL which is configured in Step 2.5.b.